pfalcon/pycopy-lib/README.md

 pycopy-lib
 ==========
-pycopy-lib is a project to develop a non-monolothic standard library for the Pycopy project (https://github.com/pfalcon/pycopy), while where possible, staying compatible with other variants and implementations of Python.
+pycopy-lib is a project to develop a non-monolithic standard library for the Pycopy project (https://github.com/pfalcon/pycopy), while where possible, staying compatible with other variants and implementations of Python.
 The goals of the project are: